axonops/rabbitmq-chatmessage-example/README.md

     INFO:     Waiting for application startup.
     INFO:     Application startup complete.
     ```
-* Open the Web Client: Open `index.html` in a web browser, enter some text, and click the "Start Stream" button to see the text stream in action.
+* Open the Web Client: Open `http://localhost:8080/static` in a web browser, enter some text, and click the "Start Stream" button to see the text stream in action!

 ### Docker Compose
 The `docker-compose.yml` included in this project starts up RabbitMQ to use in the application.
 The `rabbitmq.conf` is loaded into the RabbitMQ and can be used to customise RabbitMQ further.